sasha-ruby/sasha-ruby.github.io/about.md

 ### More Information

-For the last 6 years I've been working in the iGaming industry with some of the major brands, helping iGaming businesses and their affiliate programs make better, data-driven decisions.
+Since 2009 I've been working in the iGaming industry with some of the major brands, helping iGaming businesses and their affiliate programs make better, data-driven decisions.

 I developed a number of data products, data integration solutions and intelligence reports to help them draw actionable insights from their data.

+I was profiled on Simply Statistic blog as on of the [top performers in Johns Hopkins Unversity and Coursera Data Science Specialization](http://simplystatistics.org/2015/02/05/johns-hopkins-data-science-specialization-top-performers/).

 I am the architect and lead developer of [Datapark - Business Intelligence reporting application](http://www.rubyind.com/datapark), which sort of summarizes my full-stack technical skills and experience: